Frosting, schmosting. Swiss meringue buttercream is the real deal.

-As for frosting, the sticky sweetbomb of powdered sugar, soft butter, and vanilla really is the best, and arguably only, way to top a cupcake.
-Frosting (also known as icing), whips up in about a minute and involves little more than a mixing bowl and a single spatula.
+Granted, icing or frosting (the sticky-sweet bomb of powdered sugar, soft butter, and vanilla) is the best, and arguably only, way to top a cupcake.
+Frosting whips up in about a minute and involves little more than a mixing bowl and spatula.
 Frosting is easy, super sweet, and has that whole childhood-nostalgia thing going for it.
 That said, here is why Swiss meringue buttercream is better.

 Swiss meringue buttercream — i.e., real buttercream — is better.
 It is the buttercream of wedding cakes and fancy bakeries.
 And it should be the buttercream of home bakers, too.

 - A Swiss meringue buttercream recipe makes fluffy, smooth, and versatile buttercream that tastes just sweet enough.